 - Filter & Effects

 The Juno-6 is rather barebones for filtering and effects offered.
 The lack of complete control over the sound shows they have been built more for musicians and less for sound designers.
 You will have access to a simple low-pass filter to control the brightness of the chords, a resonance control for accenting the filter’s cutoff point, and an envelope control to adjust attack and decay/release time.
-The synth uses two dials and a shift button to access these four features.

 The chord library and styling options are great for simplifying and sprucing up the chord progression creation process or just stepping out of the box you may usually place yourself in when creating music.